davetron5000/faas-is-a-what-now/markdown/more_functions.md

 So, what about serverless architecture and FaaS?

-## What if you don't owne orchestration?
+## What if you didn't have to own the orchestration code?

 When deploying a system that runs inside a web server like Node, or even a more sophisticated framework like Ruby on Rails, you still end up with a lot of what is essentially configuration and orchestration—getting all the little pieces to work together.

-In our event-based system that has gone away.
-We have two bits of code (in `js/server.js` and `js/app.js`) that do nothing but assemble our app together.
-What if, instead of having to write that plumbing ourselves, it was given to us by, say, a cloud services provider?
+In the app we've created, `js/server.js` and `EventBus` are the orchestration, and `js/app.js` is just configuration—what events are wired to what services.
+What if we didn't have to directly manage this?
+What if the orchestration was provided by a cloud services provider, and we gave *them* our configuration (instead of writing it ourselves)?